 Deborah also recognizes the reality that students, educators and parents have unaddressed trauma when it comes to learning mathematics, causing challenges with math identity and math anxiety.
 As a certified yoga instructor who has immersed herself in studies of mindfulness and social-emotional learning, she seamlessly blends these practices into her work with educators.
 She recognizes the importance of students being able to understand and manage their emotions and advocate for themselves in order to achieve academic success.

 Adrienne joins My Mathematical Mind as a K-8 Math Specialist with more than 20 years of experience in education.
-She has witnessed the way some students struggle to learn mathematics and believes that everyone can develop a deep understanding of the subject.
+She believes that everyone can develop a deep understanding of mathematics.

 With more than 15 years of experience as an educator in grades K-8, math is Tisha's favorite subject to teach.
 Currently pursuing her PhD in Elementary Math Education from Georgia State University, she believes that good math instruction is a key factor leading to student success in mathematics.

 Tisha defines good instruction as taking time to understand student thinking, offering students opportunities to engage in productive struggle, and providing space for them to develop their own mathematical ideas and strategies.
 Tisha lives by this definition, both as a teacher, and teacher leader.
 She feels there is nothing more rewarding than seeing a student's look of pride on their face when they reach that "lightbulb moment" after a little productive struggle.